How Can You Politely Correct Someone Without Causing Guilt or Reaction?

 Back in my days of secondary education, we were taught to give both negative and positive feedback and to treat it like a “positive sandwich”.
 Does this approach undermine the years of struggles and horrifying colonial treatment that Indigenous Peoples faced?
 No. Does it frame a correction in a supportive, warm manner that encourages the learner to further research and engage themselves in the topic, and perhaps open the door to learning more about Indigenous Awareness?
 Absolutely!

 This information can help you on your reconciliation journey and your Indigenous relationships whether they be personal or employment-related.
-Understanding and learning together will help you to become an active ally for Indigenous Peoples, our self-guided course, titled; “First Steps as an Indigenous Ally” will further educate you with multiple ways for how you can start your journey towards allyship and help spark positive change for Indigenous Peoples.
+Understanding and learning together will help you to become an active ally for Indigenous Peoples, our training will further educate you with multiple ways for how you can start your journey towards allyship and help spark positive change for Indigenous Peoples.

 • There are no suggestions because the search field is empty.